THEOplayer/documentation/faq/12-what-is-an-impression.md

-# What is an impression?
+# What is an impression

 This article explains what an impression is and how THEOplayer calculates impressions.